isabelwang11/othello/README.md

 # othello
-Othello project @ TJHSST
-Intended to be used in conjunction with https://othello.tjhsst.edu/
+Othello project @ TJHSST, intended to be used in conjunction with https://othello.tjhsst.edu/